SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 The various connection states are illustrated in the image below.

-* Top arrow represents data traffic connection and can be green or red.
+* Top arrow represents data traffic connection and can be green, red or white.
 * Bottom arrow represents push connection and is green or grey.
 * "Maintenance mode" is a special connection state indicating that the device is currently being maintained and should not be monitored.
 While a device is being maintained, no alarms for that device are raised.
 You can enable maintenance mode by setting the required interval to negative value.